eylons/awsDeployTest/README.md

 ### Installing

+On the local computer
+Edit createStackScriptParams.json
-On the local computer edit createStackScriptParams.json - Add the two TODO passwords There is option to add additional params like Instance type, RDS MZ and SSH location Open terminal from the project directory
+  Add the two TODO passwords
+  There is an option to add additional params like Instance type, RDS MZ and SSH location Open terminal from the project directory
   Run the createStackScript.sh from the shell Installation might take few minutes and it will be busy till complete You will be prompt of the website URL
-Or you can :
-Login to https://console.aws.amazon.com/cloudformation to watch the events or outputs tab
+  You can find the website URL here https://console.aws.amazon.com/cloudformation in the outputs tab

 ### When done

-Wait few minutes to let the instances finish init and open a browser with this URL.
+Wait few minutes to let the instances finish init and open a browser with the above URL.
-You should get an HTML page which show 'John', 'Doe', 'john@example.com' at least once.
+You should get an HTML page which shows 'John', 'Doe', 'john@example.com' at least once.

 ## What is missing